 On the Gold Coast during 2009-2013, 5% of GP consultations were specifically for the management of arthritis or chronic back pain, compared to 6% for a cardiovascular condition and 7% for anxiety or depression.

 The most common treatments resulting from consultations for arthritis or chronic back pain were:

-- medication prescribed (69%)
+- Medication prescribed (69%)

-- imaging ordered (18%)
+- Imaging ordered (18%)

-- referred to a health professional (13%)
+- Referred to a health professional (13%)

 Data from the BEACH study of general practice in Australia found that persistent pain affects around 1 in 5 patients attending GP consultations and increases with age, which is consistent with broader population estimates.
 Around 86% of patients managed persistent pain with at least one medication, with that rate increasing to 93.4% of patients in the 65 years and over age group.
 In this age group, about a third of those prescribed medications for management of persistent pain included opioids (including low dose combination products).
-This number can be compared to the past regions where the data was collected from the previous year's model.

 Opioids such as codeine and oxycodone are often prescribed to relieve and treat pain symptoms.

 According to a report published by Australian Commission on Safety and Quality in Health Care10 into the prescribing and dispensing of opioid medicines: